 She wrote, “Then, when the girls in my room stood irresolute, uncertain what to do, asking each other, "Would you?" or "Shall we turn out?" and not one of them having the courage to lead off, I, who began to think they would not go out, after all their talk, became impatient, and started on ahead, saying, with childish bravado, "I don’t care what you do, I am going to turn out, whether any one else does or not"; and I marched out, and was followed by the others.”

 Sarah Bagley, an important labor leader in her own right, also took part in the strike.

 Harriet continued to work in the mills, rising to spinner and drawing-in girl.
-She left for two years to attend Lowell High School, and then returned to the mills.
+After attending Lowell High School, she returned to the mills.
 She wrote stories and poetry for the Offering, the first magazine in the world written exclusively by women, and which had supporters throughout the country.

 One of the best writers, wrote Harriet, was Betsey Guppy Chamberlain, a Native American who published some of the first criticisms of the way her people were treated.
 Lucy Larcom, another talented writer, also wrote for the Offering.

 "The fame of The Lowell Offering caused the mill girls to be considered very desirable for wives,” wrote Harriet.
 “Young men came from near and far to pick and choose for themselves, and generally with good success."

 At 23 she married William Stevens Robinson, a journalist who strongly opposed slavery.
 His opinions made it hard for him to keep a job and the couple often struggled.
 They moved to Malden, Mass., and had four children, three of whom lived to adulthood.
 In 1862, William got a good job as clerk of the Massachusetts House of Representatives, which he would hold for 11 years until then-U.S. Rep. Benjamin Butler forced him out.